CyVerse-Ansible/ansible-dadi/README.md

 DADI_CLI_REPO_VERSION | master | branch to use
 DADI_ENABLE_AUTO_CLI | "false" | if true, run dadi-cli automatically
 DADI_CLI_PARAMETERS | "" | if set, will pass parameters into the cli
-DADI_CLI_EMAIL | "" | if set, the results will be emailed to the specified address DADI_CLI_USE_WORKQUEUE | "false" | if true, use workqueue when running dadi-cli automatically DADI_ENABLE_WORKQUEUE_FACTORY | "false" | if true, run workqueue_factory automatically
+DADI_CLI_USE_WORKQUEUE | "false" | if true, use workqueue when running dadi-cli automatically DADI_ENABLE_WORKQUEUE_FACTORY | "false" | if true, run workqueue_factory automatically
 DADI_WORKQUEUE_PASSWORD | none | workqueue password